Loading...

 Course Description

 This course prepares students for the Class A Commercial Driver License (CDL).
 Instruction includes theory, and practical hands-on behind-the-wheel operation of tractor trailers preparing students to safely operate tractor trailer vehicles on the road to and from pickup and delivery points.
 Emphasis is placed on defensive driving, Federal Motor Carrier Safety regulations, trip planning, cargo handling, vehicle systems, hours of service, vehicle inspection, and accident prevention.
-Successful students will demonstrate the skills required for the commercial driver license and employment.
+Additionally, students will learn the soft skills essential for on-the-job interactions.
+Successful course completers should be able to demonstrate the skills required to obtain a Class A commercial driver license by the Division of Motor Vehicles (DMV), and gain employment.
+Registration and student requirements apply, and course materials are required.

 Learner Outcomes